-The “Italian Cut” of the ’50s was a great 50s hairstyles for short hair where naturally curls girls could fashionably wear a pixie cut.
+The “Italian Cut” of the ’50s was a great 50s hairstyle for short hair where naturally curled girls could fashionably wear a pixie cut.
 This was a pretty short pixie that left the hair a little longer on top.
-Recreate this style today by using the Bed Head by TIGI On The Rebound Curl Recall Cream on naturally curly hair.
+Recreate this style today by using Suave Luscious Curls Curl Defining Cream on naturally curly hair.
 If you don’t have naturally curly hair, check out our tutorial for curling short hair.

 4. Brushed Under Bob

 For a simple ’50s style try out the brushed under bob, or the faux bob, as we call it today.
 Work extra volume into your long hair by creating bouncy curls.
 Then, create a ponytail as you tuck your long hair underneath, resulting in a cool and modern take on this classic look.